Ollas Irrigation: An Ancient Method for Watering Plants

 Principles of Ollas

-The key to successful olla irrigation is to maintain a consistent soil moisture tension.
-This means that the soil should never be too wet or too dry.
+The key to successful olla irrigation lies in maintaining consistent soil moisture tension.
+Gardeners must keep the soil from becoming too wet or too dry.
+Overly wet soil rots plant roots, while overly dry soil causes plants to wilt and die.

 Benefits of Ollas Irrigation